JesusdelCas99/liquibase-template/README.md

 #### Core Commands:

--   Validate changelog:
+-   **Validate changelog**: Verify the syntax and structure of your changelog file:
     ```bash
     liquibase validate
     ```

--   Apply new changesets:
+-   **Apply new changesets**: Deploy pending changesets to the target database:
     ```bash
     liquibase update
     ```

--   Check database status:
+-   **Check database status**: Review the deployment status of changesets:
     ```bash
     liquibase status
     ```

--   Mark changesets as applied (no execution).
-Use cautiously, mainly for existing databases:
+-   **Synchronize changelog**: Mark changesets as applied without executing them.
     ```bash
     liquibase changelog-sync
     ```

--   Tag a database state.
-Useful for releases or rollbacks:
+-   **Tag database state**: Create a snapshot of the database schema (useful for releases or rollbacks):
     ```bash
     liquibase tag 'v0.2'
     ```

+#### Rollback Operations:

+Rollback operations can be irreversible and may result in data loss.
+Exercise caution and ensure proper backups are in place before executing rollback commands.

--   Rollback to a specific date:
+-   **Rollback to date**: Revert the database to a specific point in time:
     ```bash
     liquibase rollbackToDate "2025-01-31 15:03:40.125"
     ```

--   Rollback to a specific tag:
+-   **Rollback to tag**: Revert the database to a previously tagged state:
     ```bash
     liquibase rollback 'v0.2'
     ```

--   Rollback by changeset count:
+-   **Rollback by count**: Revert a specified number of changesets:
     ```bash
     liquibase rollbackCount 1
     ```

-    Note: Rollbacks can be irreversible and may cause data loss.

 ### License